 No answer, nor any specific reason for any answer, is 'correct'.
 There is, however, an answer that is incorrect.

 Classical finance asks us to believe the journey does not matter.
 That is a mistake.
 Ignoring strong intuitions of the investors who have to endure the journey is always a mistake.

 The answers themselves don't matter.
 The fact that different people see different answers, and that these reflect their personality, does.

 In the words of Alain de Botton, “The worth of sights is dependent more on the quality of one's vision than of the objects viewed.”
 Your investment return comprises both the money and the emotions you attach to its movements along the way.

-Asking the question and attending to the answer matters more than the specifics of the response.
-And the reason it matters is because investing decisions, like all decisions, are ultimately made by our emotions.
+Asking the question and attending to the answer matters because investing decisions, like all decisions, are ultimately made by our emotions.
 How happy the three investors are at the end is merely interesting; but the fact that their different emotional states will affect every investment decision they make next is crucial.